PiresMA/epidemic_like_models/README.md

 * Wang, Wei, et al. "Dynamics of social contagions with memory of nonredundant information."
 Physical Review E 92.1 (2015): 012820.
 * Sooknanan, Joanna, and Donna MG Comissiong.
 "When behaviour turns contagious: the use of deterministic epidemiological models in modeling social contagion phenomena."
 International Journal of Dynamics and Control (2016): 1-5.
 * Castillo-Chavez, Carlos, and Sunmi Lee.
 "Epidemiology Modeling in the Life and Social Sciences."
 (2011).

-Membership Dynamics
-* Jeffs, Rebecca A., et al. "Activist model of political party growth."
-Physica A: Statistical Mechanics and its Applications 442 (2016): 359-372.
-* Cooney, Daniel, Francisco Prieto-Castrillo, and Yaneer Bar-Yam.
-"Analysis of Infectious-Recovery Epidemic Models for Membership Dynamics of Online Social Networks." arXiv preprint arXiv:1608.07870 (2016).